ammar-n-abbas/sim2real-ur-gym-gazebo/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Using Deep reinforcement Learning for robotics case study with the main motivation of moving fro sim2real with safety-critical systems.
+Using Deep reinforcement Learning for a robotics case study with the main motivation of moving from sim2real with safety-critical systems.